wasp-lang/haskell-handbook/function-as-functor-applicative-monad.md

 --   x --> _ --> _
 --   └---------> _
 f >>= g = \x -> g (f x) x

+-- Note that for Applicative and Monad `g` must be a function that takes at least two arguments, while for Functor it must take at least one argument.
 ```